Sparkle 2 Evo

-Sparkle 2 Evo (stylized as The Sparkle² evo or Sparkle 2 EVO) is an indie logic-arcade video game.
+Sparkle 2 Evo (stylized as The Sparkle² evo or Sparkle 2 EVO) is an indie logic arcade-style video game.
 It is the first title in Forever Entertainment's Sparkle series of video games and the predecessor of the 2015 video game Sparkle 3 Genesis.

 Development

-Sparkle 2 Evo was developed by Madman Theory Games in collaboration with Plastic Games and published by Polish video game development studio Forever Entertainment on November 29, 2011 for Microsoft Windows, macOS, and Linux.
+Sparkle 2 Evo was developed by Madman Theory Games in collaboration with Plastic Games and published by Polish video game development studio Forever Entertainment on November 29, 2011, for Microsoft Windows, macOS, and Linux.
 On November 2, 2017, the game was ported on Nintendo Switch.

 Gameplay

 Sparkle 2 Evo takes place underwater.
 The player controls the title creature, a microorganism.
 It can eat food which influences how it will evolve.
-The more it eats, the farther it will evolve.
+The more it eats, the further it will evolve.
 The goal of the game is to evolve as far as possible.
 There are different levels in which the player can move around and rise up or sink into the depths.